 There is a wide selection of HEVs available in Australia, including a number of popular Toyota models, which were among the first hybrids to be introduced in the country.

-Below is a snapshot of some of the top hybrid cars available in Australia at the time of writing, according to Mr Costello.
+Below is a snapshot of some of the top hybrid cars available in Australia, according to Mr Costello.
 These cars have been sorted into four categories – most popular, most affordable, when cost is no barrier, and best technology.

 Mr Costello told Canstar that Toyota’s range of hybrid cars were among the most well-known in the market, including the Prius, which took the notion of a petrol/electric car into the mainstream in Australia in 2001.
 While the Prius is still one of Toyota’s best-recognised hybrid vehicles, Mr Costello said there are now a number of other Toyota hybrid models that have also proved popular with Australian buyers.